laishulu/macism/README.md

 **Important**:

-Your terminal should be granted permission of Accessibility by the following
+The first time when you use `macism` in your app (e.g.
-instructions:
+Terminal.app/Emacs.app/iTerm2.app/Alacritty.app), you will be asked by MacOS to grant permission of Accessibility, you can also grant the permission manually following the instructions below:

 - Apple menu  > System Preferences
 - click Privacy, click Accessibility